 By completing the setup of the story, we learn about Edmond’s new mindset and priorities in rewarding the people who were kind to him.
 His use of several different fake personas differentiates the benevolent Edmond from the vengeful Count of Monte Cristo, but the layers of secrecy obscure his true motivations from the people around him.
 We learn from the dialogue (especially in the Abbe persona) that he views himself as an agent of God’s justice, and how he will make sure everyone gets what’s coming to them eventually.
 At this point, the story takes a 10 year time jump, and the next arc focuses on the Count’s activities in Italy while on tour, so I will save that for the next post.

 Thank you for your patience with this long analysis!
 It’s one I’ve wanted to do for a while and I hope you find it informative or at least interesting enough to keep reading.
 We’ll be back to the usual schedule for April.
 Have you read TCOMC before?
 What’s your best recommendation for a story with a complex plot?
-Let me know your thoughts in the comments, and I’ll see you next week!
+Let me know your thoughts in the comments!